Recommended Players

 This is for the Amiga.
 If you own an Amiga then you should have come across HippoPlayer at some stage, this player is definitely one of the better ones available for the Amiga platform, with a huge selection of formats supported (I don't think it supports the newer PC-format trackers though).
 It supports MED/AHX/MOD/S3M and a bunch of other formats.
 If you have an Amiga, this is highly recommended.

-The BASS plugin is not, as the name might suggest, to do with bass in audio, it is in fact a plugin for Winamp that takes over the majority of module replaying responsibility for Winamp.
+in_openmpt is a plugin for Winamp that takes over the majority of module replaying responsibility for Winamp.
 This is a very good thing - because Winamp out-of-the-box (standard package) does a terrible job of replaying many modules.
-If you are going to use Winamp, we will only recommend it if you install the BASS plugin.
-This plugin is built on the BASS engine, which is written by the same folks responsible for XMPlay, and therefore you can be more or less guaranteed that when using this plugin you get 99% accurate replay of the supported modules.
-The plugin itself doesn't support vast amounts of modules though, but it does do quality-over-quantity.
+If you are going to use Winamp, we will only recommend it if you install the OpenMPT plugin.
+This plugin is built on the OpenMPT engine, and therefore you can be more or less guaranteed that when using this plugin you get 99% accurate replay of the supported modules.

 Article by m0d, 2006